bcavazzin/Salinity-modelling/README.md

 Column BE = Soil pH.
 This is the average pH of the catchment soils of each lake

-BF = Water Temperature in oC
+Column BF = Water Temperature in oC

 Column BG = Surface (i.e. upper 1 meter) Water Temperature in oC.